nraygun/hotdog/functional-specificiation.md

 The goal of the project is to make a game for the 7800 based around the premise that hot dog has to be built with the proper ratio of ingredients, avoiding ketchup at all costs.

 ## Questions/Open Issues
-Verticle or horizontal?
+### Verticle or horizontal?

-Do you control the hot dog or the person dispensing the ingredients?
+### Do you control the hot dog or the person dispensing the ingredients?

-What’s the best way to prepare Sprite graphics?
+### What’s the best way to prepare Sprite graphics?
 GIMP or sprite editor in Atari Dev studio?

+### What’s the best way to prepare Sprite graphics?
+GIMP or sprite editor in Atari Dev studio?

+Manny - I vote we use the sprite editor within ADS

 ## Resources